Join us on sample date

 - Your professional, volunteer or spiritual networks

 - Your social, hobby or recreational groups

-Don’t limit yourself – Think outside of your direct connections, and remember that there are many people whose lives or loved ones have been affected by Parkinson’s disease and have interest in supporting you and the cause.
+Be sure to think outside of your direct connections.
+There are many people whose lives have been affected by Parkinson’s disease and may be interested in supporting you and the cause.

-5. Start with a small fundraising initiative like a bake sale, yard sale, happy hour, game night, or car wash.
+5. Start with a small fundraising initiative.
+For example, organize a virtual game night, Facebook watch party, online auction, or video conference happy hour.
 Be creative!

 6. Keep your donors engaged.
-Keep people who give updated on your efforts with emails, social media posts and regular communication -- and ask them to help spread the word.
-They want to know how your event or training is going -- and when you hit milestones!
+Update your supporters on your efforts via email, social media, and regular communication -- and ask them to help spread the word.
+Let them know how your fundraising and training is going and when you hit milestones!

-8. Inspire by sharing the impact of donations in the lives of people with Parkinson’s.
-Learn more about what The Michael J. Fox Foundation is doing to accelerate research and, ultimately, a cure.
-Help educate your donors on how their dollars and your efforts are making a tangible difference for people with Parkinson’s and their loved ones: You can start with The Michael J Fox Foundation’s impact.
+8. Emphasize the impact of donor support.
+Learn more about what The Michael J. Fox Foundation is doing to accelerate research and let your supporters know that they are contributing to that progress.
+Help educate your donors on how their dollars and your efforts are making a tangible difference for people with Parkinson’s and their loved ones.
+Start with The Michael J. Fox Foundation’s impact.

-9. Don’t forget about matching gift opportunities.
+9. Utilize matching gift opportunities.
 Encourage your supporters to explore their employer’s matching gift programs.
 Many corporations will match their employee’s donations to an accredited charitable organization.
-It's an easy way to double or even triple the impact of a personal contribution.
-You can share and use our online resource for finding matching gift programs.
-If an employer does not come up in the results, contact the specific HR department.
+It's an easy way to double, or even triple, the impact of a personal contribution.
+Direct them to our online resources for matching gift programs.
+If an employer does not come up in the results, contact the specific Human Resources department.

 10. Say “thank you.”
 Take the time to express your gratitude in a meaningful way.
 Make your supporters feel a part of your efforts.
 For example, send a personal thank you note or email to everyone who donates.
-Make sure to send a final update post-event with fundraising totals that shares your gratitude.
+Make sure to send a final update with your fundraising totals to share your gratitude.